 The Economic Impact of the 2025 Government Shutdown

 What is the real cost of the 2025 government shutdown?
-We are tracking the impact on U.S. GDP, the national debt, federal workers, and the wider economy as the shutdown enters its 32nd day.
+We’re tracking the impact on U.S. GDP, the national debt, federal workers and the wider economy as the shutdown enters its 5th week.

 Lost Economic Output (GDP)